asunar/blogGenerator/source/_posts/Learning-from-failure.md

 * Symbols to the right increment, symbols to the left decrement
 * Max 3 consecutive roman numerals are allowed
 * Maximum number representable in roman numerals is 3999
-* 0 has no equivalent
+* 0 has no equivalent symbol

 The last three rules were not immediately obvious before writing them down.
 It's easy to see the early exit conditions.
 If the number is 0 or greater than 3999, there is nothing to do.